cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 sample.**

-Initial plans I see from students, especially for field designs, often involve measuring a lot of variables at very few samples But, such designs end up with have low power and a lot of confounded variables, because you end up with more covariates to test than samples to test them.
+Initial plans I see from students, especially for field designs, often involve measuring a lot of variables at very few sites.
+But, such designs end up with have low power and a lot of confounded variables, because you end up with more covariates to test than samples to test them.